US airstrike targets Islamic State member in Afghanistan

 The president was warned Friday to expect another lethal attack in the closing days of a frantic U.S.-led evacuation.
 White House press secretary Jen Psaki said Biden's national security team offered a grim outlook.

-"They advised the president and vice president that another terror attack in Kabul is likely, but that they are taking maximum force protection measures at the Kabul airport," Psaki said, echoing what the Pentagon has been saying since the bombing Thursday at Kabul airport that pushed the White House deeper into crisis over a chaotic and deadly conclusion to a war that began nearly 20 years ago.
+"They advised the president and vice president that another terror attack in Kabul is likely, but that they are taking maximum force protection measures at the Kabul airport," Psaki said, echoing what the Pentagon has been saying since the bombing Thursday at Kabul airport.

 Late Friday, the State Department again urged Americans to stay away from airport gates, including "the New Ministry of Interior gate."